Chaunecy/PwdTools/README.md

 ## List of tools

-this is a project of password tools which includes:
+This is a project of password tools which includes:

 1. compare guesses with test set
 2. draw the picture of guess-crack curve